AmungaBrenda/Hospital-Management-System/README.md

 ### **🛠️ Setup Instructions**

-Prerequisites
-MySQL Server 5.7+ or MariaDB 10.2+
+Prerequisites:

-MySQL Workbench (recommended for easy import)
+MySQL Workbench
 How to Import the SQL Database
 Clone this repository to your local machine
-Connect to your MySQL server using your preferred client Import the hospital_management_system.sql file using one of these methods: mysql -u username -p < hospital_management_system.sql Or use MySQL Workbench's data import feature:
+Connect to your MySQL server
+Import the hospital_management_system.sql file using one of these methods: mysql -u username -p < hospital_management.sql
+Or use MySQL Workbench's data import feature:
 Open MySQL Workbench
 Connect to your MySQL server